insum-labs/starter-project-template/README.md

 # Starter Project Template

 Template for Oracle PL/SQL and/or APEX development projects.
+It's **important** to note this is a **template**.
+As such if something doesn't fit your project's need or additional things are required start with this and adjust.
+All the tools here are meant to help provide results quickly and if they aren't don't use them.

 - [Start](#start)
 - [Setup](#setup)